Sign In

 Stage 1

-Apply for internships during your studies.
+Apply for work experience during study.
 Improve your IT, Excel and administration skills.
-Work on short films to build experience.
+Work on short films to build experience and apply for runner/office PA positions.

 Stage 2

-Seasoned office PAs are very desirable to productions.
-Good PAs are never short of work offers, you will need some credits on short films and indies before progressing.
+Seasoned production runners/PAs are very desirable to productions.
+Good production runners and office PAs are never short of work offers, you will need some credits on features before progressing.

 Stage 3

-The next step is production secretary, producer/director/cast assistant.
+The next step is production secretary, producers, directors or cast assistant.
 After a minimum 4-6 years you can apply for travel, accommodation or assistant production co-ordinator.

 How does the Production Office on a UK feature film work?

-The production office is the switchboard of a feature film; all logistics, communications, hires, rentals, deals, and costs are run via the production team.
-Production staff wades through a tremendous workload over the course of pre-production, pushing the production forward and making sure the producer, director, cast, and crew have everything in place for the shoot.
+The production office is the switchboard of a feature film; all logistics, communications, hires, rentals, deals and costs are run via the production team.
+Production staff wade through a tremendous workload over the course of pre-production, pushing the production forward and making sure the producer, director, cast and crew have everything in place for the shoot.

 Pre-production:

-During pre-production, which can be anywhere from four months to four weeks, the production office will be responsible for the office hire, studio/stage hire, location hire, and all contractual frameworks for cast and crew.
-Once inside the office key members of the team (UPM, production supervisor, and coordinator) will arrange for the hire and installation of the office infrastructure, such as the computer network, laptops, production copiers, copier paper, and toner, stationery, printers, and phone lines (with extensions) so departments can call through to each other.
-Telecommunications extend to hiring, logging, and distributing cell phones for foreign crew and HoDs (Heads of Department).
+During pre-production, which can be anywhere from four months to four weeks, the production office will be responsible for the office hire, studio/stage hire, location hire and all contractual framework for cast and crew.
+Once inside the office key members of the team (UPM, production supervisor and coordinator) will arrange for the hire and installation of the office infrastructure, such as the computer network, laptops, production copiers, copier paper and toner, stationery, fax machine (still used), printers and phone lines (with extensions) so departments can call through to each other.
+Telecommunications extend to hiring, logging and distributing mobile phones for foreign crew and HoDs (Heads of Department).

-Depending on the budget, the number of staff in the office can vary.
-A low-budget independent film can run with two or three key production members; larger budgets create a larger workforce who take over studio complexes and warehouse space.
-The UPM and supervisor make arrangements for the following departments to have access to workspace within the office on one of these bigger budget features:
+Depending on the budget, numbers of staff in the office can vary.
+A low budget independent film can run with two or three key production members; larger budgets create a larger workforce who take over studio complexes and warehouse space.
+The UPM and supervisor make arrangements for following departments to have access to workspace within the office on one of these bigger budget features:

-• The Location Department prepares contracts and a movement order for each location.
-They are responsible for the set, unit base electrical & water requirements, and oversee the unit base facilities.
+• The Location Department prepare contracts and a movement order for each location.
+They are responsible for the set, unit base electrical & water requirements and oversee the unit base facilities.

-• The Transport Department is responsible for the dining bus, departmental trucks, unit cars, minibusses, and any additional vehicles required for the location such as 4x4’s, gaiters with trailers, golf carts.
+• The Transport Department are responsible for the dining bus, departmental trucks, unit cars, minibuses, and any additional vehicles required for the location such as 4x4’s, gaiters with trailers, golf carts.

 • Director of photography.
 The DoP is involved at different stages of pre-production.
 This can mean a visit a week to look at sets, locations, etc. Sometimes they are not present at all as they are working on another production.